KYC and PMLA Policy

 Nature of transactions

-• Reasonable ground of suspicion that it may involve financing of activities relating to terrorism and/or account holder / beneficial owner linked or related to terrorist, a terrorist organization, or those who finance or attempt to finance terrorist activities.
+- Reasonable ground of suspicion that it may involve financing of activities relating to terrorism

 Value of transactions